schneidergithub/pmac/one_page_pitch.md

 - **Single Source of Truth:** Git becomes the unified logbook of all project activities and state.

 **Key Benefits**
+- AI incorporated into project teams as coworkers with escalation policies
-- Reduce onboarding time
+- Reduce time kick starting a project & onboarding
 - Detect and fix project drift automatically
 - Standardize projects across teams and orgs
-- Generate documentation and action items on demand
+- Generate documentation, enhance jira stories, and create action items on demand
 - Eliminate context switching between Jira, Confluence, GitHub, and Slack

 **How It Works**